 Sound United’s files are automatically protected thanks to frequent, unlimited snapshots to the cloud.
 This approach eliminates the need for separate backup systems and enables fast DR. In the event of a disaster, the IT group does not want to waste time finding and loading tapes.
 They want to be able to get their systems up and running as quickly as possible, and Nasuni’s built-in data protection and 15-minute DR capabilities have eased their concerns.
 Furthermore, the frequent, unlimited snapshots allow for simple self-restores, which has reduced the support burden for IT.
 With a right-click, end users can easily restore previous versions of lost or deleted files.

 Overall, Nasuni has reduced IT’s storage-related work, since Sound United’s global storage infrastructure has been unified into a single platform that is easy to manage.
 Through the Nasuni Management Console, IT can remotely manage storage and control access at any location through a single pane of glass.
 “I never have to get involved in storage at all,” says Strickland.
 “It’s a black box and it just works.”

 Defending Against Ransomware

-As a bonus, D+M Group has already defended against several ransomware attacks thanks to Nasuni’s snapshot- based approach to data protection.
+As a bonus, Sound United has already defended against several ransomware attacks thanks to Nasuni’s snapshot- based approach to data protection.
 In this kind of attack, made famous by the Cryptolocker trojan, hackers encrypt company files, then demand a payment to unlock that unstructured data.
-Since switching to Nasuni, D+M Group has been hit by ransomware on a few occasions, but they have not had to pay a ransom.
+Since switching to Nasuni, Sound United has been hit by ransomware on a few occasions, but they have not had to pay a ransom.
 They simply restore to previous versions of the infected files, before the attack took place.
 Given the frequency of the snapshots with Nasuni, minutes of work might have been lost, but no more.
 “We can restore whole trees of directories if necessary, and with ransomware that’s often the case,” says Scrimenti.

 A Painless Transition